This phrase is said about things that are very difficult to find.

 Anyways, let’s talk about how old this phrase is.
 Thomas More is said to have used a variant from of it in the year 1532:

 “To go looking for a needle in a meadow.”

-* Dennis is looking for a cheaper apartment that's in a better location than his current one, but so far it's like looking for a needle in a haystack.
+- Dennis is looking for an apartment that’s in a better location and is also cheaper than his current one.
+So far, finding one that meets these requirements has been like looking for a needle in a haystack.